Smooth duality and co-contra correspondence: Introduction

 between the $H$\+semiderived category of smooth $G$\+modules over~$k$ and the derived category of left DG\+modules over the Hecke DG\+algebra~$A^\bu$.
 This is a generalization of the Schneider derived equivalence~\cite[Theorem~9]{Schn} to the case of an arbitrary locally profinite group $G$ with a compact open pro-$p$ subgroup $H\subset G$.

-In conclusion, let us mention that all or almost all the results in this paper can be extended easily to the case of a discrete commutative coefficient ring~$k$ of finite homological dimension (in place of a field).
+In conclusion, let us mention that many results of this paper can be extended easily to the case of a discrete commutative coefficient ring~$k$ of finite homological dimension (in place of a field).
 Indeed, the exposition in~\cite[Sections~E.1--E.3]{Psemi} is given in precisely this generality.
 In order not to intimidate the reader, we prefer to work over a field in this paper.
 For the same reason, we do not go into a discussion of the absolute derived categories.

 \textbf{Acknowlegdements.} This paper grew out of the author's participation in the workshop ``Geometric methods in the mod~$p$ local Langlands correspondence'' in Pisa on June~6--10, 2016.
 Listening to the talk of Jan Kohlhaase on smooth duality at the workshop and subsequently reading his preprint~\cite{Koh} were particularly strong influences.
 I~would like to thank the workshop organizers for inviting me, and Centro di Ricerca Matematica Ennio De~Giorgi of Scuola Normale Superiore di~Pisa for excellent working conditions at the workshop.
-The author's research is supported by the Israel Science Foundation grant~\#\,446/15 and by the Grant Agency of the Czech Republic under the grant P201/12/G028.
+Last but not least, I~am indebted to an anonymous reviewer for many questions and suggestions which helped to improve and expand the exposition and make it (hopefully) more accessible to a wider audience.
+In particular, Sections~\ref{duality-adjunction-subsecn} and~\ref{admissibility-secn}\+-\ref{involutive-secn} were written in responce to a question asked by the reviewer.
+The author's research was supported by the Israel Science Foundation grant~\#\,446/15, by the Grant Agency of the Czech Republic under the grant P201/12/G028, and by research plan RVO:~67985840.

 \Section{Discrete $H$-Modules and $H$-Contramodules}